Bogardus Snowden Cairns

-Bogardus Snowden "Bugs" Cairns (February 14, 1910 – December 9, 1958) was a U.S. Army cavalry officer who served as the Commanding General of Fort Rucker, Alabama, and as Commandant of the Army Aviation School in 1957–1958.
+Bogardus Snowden Cairns (February 14, 1910 – December 9, 1958) was a U.S. Army cavalry officer who served as the Commanding General of Fort Rucker, Alabama, and as Commandant of the Army Aviation School in 1957–1958.
 He was one of the key developers of the armed helicopter and the first to formally apply cavalry doctrine to Air Mobility.
 After his death in a helicopter crash while serving at Fort Rucker, Ozark Field was renamed Cairns Army Airfield in January 1959.
 He was en route to Matteson Range to observe a firepower rehearsal in preparation for a full-scale armed helicopter display.

 Early life

-Major General Cairns was born to a career Army doctor, Lieutenant Colonel Douglas Walker Cairns and Ethel Moore Cairns, on February 14, 1910, in Brooklyn, New York.
-His father, Lt.Col.
-Cairns, went on active duty during the First World War, beginning over 100 years of unbroken active duty service of the Cairns progeny.
-Dr. Cairns was with Gen. John J. "Blackjack" Pershing during the Pancho Villa expedition and subsequently at Governor's Island, New York.
-Bugs Cairns and his brother, COL (Army Air Corps and USAF) Douglas Moore Cairns, graduated from West Point in 1932 and 1933 respectively.
+Cairns was born to a career Army doctor, Lieutenant Colonel Douglas Walker Cairns and Ethel Moore Cairns, on February 14, 1910, in Brooklyn, New York.
+His father went on active duty during the First World War.
+Cairns was with Gen. John J. "Blackjack" Pershing during the Pancho Villa expedition and subsequently at Governor's Island, New York.
+Bugs Cairns and his brother, Colonel (Army Air Corps and USAF) Douglas Moore Cairns, graduated from West Point in 1932 and 1933 respectively.
 Cairns was named for two of his ancestors, Brigadier General Robert Bogardus, who had been in charge of the defense of New York during the War of 1812, and his great uncle, Colonel Robert Bogardus Snowden, who had been the tip of Longstreet's spear at the Battle of Chickamauga during the Civil War.
 He was descended from Captain Robert Walker, an officer in the American Revolution.
 He was descended from Dominie Everardus Bogardus, the first Dutch Reformed pastor in New Amsterdam who arrived in 1634, and Isaac Snowden, one of the treasurers of the Continental Congress and the Treasurer of the City of Philadelphia.

 After graduating from West Point, then Lt.
 Cairns was assigned to the cavalry, spending much of the 1930s on horseback at Fort Riley, Kansas.
 His father was then stationed at Fort Riley when Bugs Cairns attended the Advanced Equitation Course there in 1937–1938.
 Had it not been for the outbreak of World War II, Cairns would have attended the 1940 Olympic Games, representing the United States as a pentathlete.
 He had won the National Rifle Association's Leech Cup, at which event he met his future wife, Doris Brougher, daughter of Brigadier General William E. Brougher, while his future father-in-law served as the judge of the event.
-Brigadier General Brougher was later captured by the Japanese in the Philippines, and felt he had been deserted by Gen. Douglas MacArthur, and he served the remainder of the war as a P.O.W.
-Both of General Cairns' sisters married Army officers, and nearly all are buried with their spouses in the same section of Arlington National Cemetery, Section 11, with their parents.
+Brougher was later captured by the Japanese in the Philippines, and felt he had been deserted by Gen. Douglas MacArthur, and he served the remainder of the war as a POW.
+Both of Cairns' sisters married Army officers, and nearly all are buried with their spouses in the same section of Arlington National Cemetery, Section 11, with their parents.